JaiTTS: A Thai Voice Cloning Model: Experimental Setup

 \subsection{Baseline Models}

-We evaluate JaiTTS-v1.0 against a human baseline and three open-source, state-of-the-art systems: Qwen3-TTS-0.6B, Qwen3-TTS-1.7B, and ThonburianTTS.
+We evaluate JaiTTS-v1.0 against a human baseline, three open-source state-of-the-art systems, and one commercial Thai TTS system.
+The open-source baselines include Qwen3-TTS-0.6B, Qwen3-TTS-1.7B, and ThonburianTTS.
 The Qwen3-TTS baselines are autoregressive dual-track language-model TTS systems with dedicated speech tokenizers \cite{qwen3tts}, while ThonburianTTS is a Thai model based on F5-TTS \cite{thonburiantts}.
+We also evaluate Kaitom Voice V3\footnote{\url{https://iapp.co.th/th/blog/kaitom-voice-thai-text-to-speech-v3}}, a commercial Thai text-to-speech model developed by iApp Technology.
+Note that we test Kaitom Voice V3 during its Alpha phase, and its performance may improve in future releases.